Lost Traffic Ticket in North DakotaPage OverviewSUMMARY: How to Find Lost North Dakota Traffic Ticket Information

-To retrieve your ticket information, you will need to contact the court that was listed on your lost citation.
+To retrieve your lost traffic ticket information, you will need to contact the ND court that was listed on your lost citation.
 This requires determining where you were ticketed.
 If you can't pinpoint an exact town, determine the county.

 Knowing the citing law enforcement agency will help.
-Tickets issued by the highway patrol or sheriff are filed with the District Court from the county in which you were fined.
-Whereas tickets issued by local police officers are handled by the Municipal Court of that specific city or town.
-If you were ticketed near a municipality, but can't recall the citing law enforcement agency, you may have to make two calls (county court and the municipality court) before finding the correct presiding court.
+In North Dakota, traffic tickets issued by the Highway Patrol or Sheriff Department are filed with the district court from the county in which you were ticketed.
+Traffic tickets issued by local police officers are handled by the municipal court of that specific city or town.
+If you were ticketed near a North Dakota municipality, but can't recall the citing law enforcement agency, you may have to make two calls (county court and the municipality court) before finding the correct presiding court.

-Because you only have 14 days from the citation date to enter a plea, you must act fast.
-The court will not accept, "I lost my traffic ticket" as an excuse for entering a late plea.
+Because you only have 14 days from the date on your ticket to enter a plea, you must act fast.
+The court will not accept "I lost my traffic ticket" as an excuse for entering a late ticket plea.

 Call the court clerk.
 If you don't have the citation number, the clerk will use your name to track down the ticket.
-The court can provide a copy of the citation, which will have full instructions on how to respond.
+The court can provide a copy of your ND traffic ticket, which will have full instructions on how to respond.

-Regardless of plea, you must post bond within 14 days of the citation date.
+Regardless of your plea, you must post bond within 14 days of the date on your ND traffic citation.
 You may do this either by mail or in person.